Everything you need to know about AI decision accountability, the regulatory landscape, and what Rubric does — in plain language.

 Rubric automatically records every decision your AI systems make — what the model decided, when, and why — and makes that record cryptographically signed, tamper-evident, and permanently verifiable.
 One line of code at startup.
 No new infrastructure required.

 Rubric supports 13 frameworks out of the box: LangChain, LangGraph, AutoGen, LlamaIndex, CrewAI, Haystack, Semantic Kernel, Pydantic AI, OpenAI Agents SDK, Google ADK, Strands, DSPy, and the standard OpenAI client.
 One line instruments at the class level — no manual wrapping required.
-If you're building with AI today, you're almost certainly covered.

 Yes.
 Rubric is built for exactly that.
 We've stress tested at over 3,200 requests per second with zero errors, across a five-node global federation.
 Our Merkle compression runs at 1,000,000:1 — meaning millions of decisions create minimal ledger footprint with sub-50μs signing latency.